 where $x_i$, ($\{i,j\} = \{1,2,3\}$) are comoving Cartesian coordinates.
 The resulting web types are then determined according to which eigenvalues $\lambda$ are greater than a threshold $\lambda_{\mathrm{th}}$, where their ordering is determined by the length of the corresponding eigenvectors.
 All three eigenvalues $< \lambda_{\mathrm{th}}$ result in a void, the two eigenvalues $\lambda_1, \lambda_2 < \lambda_{\mathrm{th}}$ result in a sheet, the eigenvalue $\lambda_1< \lambda_{\mathrm{th}}$ results in a filament, whereas no eigenvalue $< \lambda_{\mathrm{th}}$ results in a knot.
 The threshold is indicative of when gravitational dynamics leads to the collapse of matter in the direction of the eigenvectors.
 A lower threshold leads to the classification of more gravitationally-collapsed structures.
 In the present study, the choice of threshold, $\lambda_{\mathrm{th}} = 0$, is determined by Lagrangian perturbation theory \citep{1996Obs...116...25C,2014MNRAS.437.3442H}.
 The resulting classification criteria are shown in Table~\ref{class_criterion}.

 The correspondence between the density field and the structures recovered by a tidal shear classifier depends on the value of the threshold $\lambda_{\mathrm{th}}$ \citep{2009MNRAS.396.1815F}.
 In contrast to density-based classifications, a tidal shear classifier provides a kinematic description of matter at any point.
 The resulting cosmic web types correlate with the density field.
 This can be better seen upon comparison of Fig.~\ref{fig:density_slice}a and Fig.~\ref{fig:density_slice}b.
 As is further shown in Table~\ref{tab:density}, voids and sheets are on average underdense, whereas filaments and knots are on average overdense.
+This classification is based on the density contrast, $\delta = \rho/\bar{\rho}-1$, where $\rho$ indicates density and $\bar{\rho}$ the average density in the observed volume.
+The mean density contrast which corresponds to a web type is the density contrast averaged over the grid cells of that web type and the realizations.
 Given the higher resolution of the peculiar velocity fields, we increase the resolution of the tidal tensor grid by upsampling by a factor of eight, to match that of the velocity fields.